Eritrean People's Liberation Front: 1980s

 Between February and June 1982, over 80,000 Ethiopian troops launched a series of offensives known as the Red Star Campaign in an attempt to crush the EPLF.
 Despite these efforts, the government forces were thwarted by the EPLF.
 Rather than crushing the EPLF, the unsuccessful operation had the opposite effect, strengthening it.
 This outcome led to an increased fervor among the Eritrean people, who rallied behind the EPLF.

 Growing from around four hundred men organized in squads, the EPLA became a formidable force by the mid-1980s.
 The primary combat component was the strategic mobile forces, consisting of permanent units like brigades and divisions.
 The smallest operational unit was the mesre (squad), followed by ganta (platoon), hayli (company), and bottoloni (battalion).
 The brigade, comprising three battalions, was the largest unit until the mid-1980s when it was surpassed by the division.
 Remarkably, nearly a third of the EPLA's total force and 15 percent of its frontline combat units were women, challenging traditional gender roles.
 However, women remained underrepresented in leadership positions.
 Specialized units within the EPLA effectively employed guerrilla and conventional tactics.
 By the end of the 1980s, the EPLA consisted of six divisions, fourteen infantry brigades, four mechanized brigades, and various specialized units.

 The EPLF, led by a general staff headed by Sebhat Ephrem after 1987, emphasized decentralization and local initiative during defensive guerrilla tactics.
 Command became more centralized during conventional offensives.
 The insurgents relied on light and portable equipment, with the AK-47 being the primary individual weapon.
 Leaving the EPLF was practically impossible, and instances of kidnapping and forcible conscription were reported.
 Child soldiers, drafted as young as ten, were used between 1979 and 1983 but this policy was abandoned due to internal and external criticism.
+While the EPLF had ties with Somalia it did not develop close ties to the Barre regime, though EPLF members like Isias Afwerki travelled abroad on Somali passports.
+In general, Somalia provided "very limited" material support to the Eritrean insurgents.

 Destroyed Ethiopian tanks after battle of Afabet, where EPLF won, 1988.

 The Second Congress in 1987, brought together the EPLF and the Eritrean Liberation Front/Central Leadership (also sometimes referred to as Central Command, CC) in what was called the Unity Congress.
 This was the culmination of negotiations over three years which had brought together the two fighting forces in October 1986, under a unified command.
 On this congress, Isaias Afewerki replaced secretary-general Ramadan Nur.
 Subsequently, the movement abandoned most of its formerly Marxist–Leninist ideology, in favour of an own revolutionary left-wing concept and a more comprehensive and pragmatic approach to unite all Eritrean nationalists.
 This approach was entitled the "National Democratic Program," and included objectives for the creation and development of Eritrea.
 It consisted of an 11-point plan, the first point of which was the forming of the nation.
 The following points emphasized protecting political, social, and religious rights, with the last being a call for a neutral position in foreign policy.